 10. Using Coupons at the Grocery Store

-Looking for coupons in your local newspaper for items you normally buy anyway can trim your grocery bill.
-Coupons can also be found on coupon websites and on brands’ websites.
+Looking for coupons for items you normally buy anyway can trim your grocery bill.
+Coupons can be found on coupon websites and on brands’ websites.

 Recommended: Tips for Grocery Shopping on a Budget